-Although his writing is not exclusively concerned with the supernatural, he describes himself as being interested in fiction that explores 'the liminal' - what he thinks of as that intriguing borderland of possibility between what is and what might be.
+Although his writing is not exclusively concerned with the supernatural, Rees admits to an interest in fiction that explores 'the liminal' - what he thinks of as that intriguing borderland of possibility between what is and what might be.
 Some of his stories are notable for their dark humour.

 Arthur Machen, M.R.
 James, Roald Dahl, Patrick McGrath and Thomas Ligotti are writers who've been referenced in discussions of his work.
 Rees has expressed interest in diverse writers including Glyn Jones, Walter de la Mare, Daphne Du Maurier and Flannery O'Connor.

-One of the hallmarks of Matthew G. Rees's story collection, Keyhole, is its occupation of that territory where the known and the unknown meet and interact.
-His eighteen tales, set in Wales and its borderlands with England, manage to take us through Machen's veil, while at the same time retaining roots in our own recognisable contemporary world.
+One of the hallmarks of Matthew G. Rees's story collections is their occupation of that territory where the known and the unknown meet and interact.

 Rees agrees that his creative pre-occupations thus far have been 'with matters outside the mainstream'.
-He says it's unlikely that he'll ever consciously enter 'kitchen sink' or 'Aga saga' territory, albeit that, as his fiction to date perhaps suggests, he is interested in the secret lives of the outwardly ordinary and he thinks this may be a theme of future work.
+He says it's unlikely that he'll ever consciously enter 'kitchen sink' or 'Aga saga' territory, albeit, as his fiction to date perhaps suggests, he is interested in the secret lives of the outwardly ordinary... and he thinks this may be a theme of future work.

 A factor that he feels drives some of his fiction - particularly some of his short stories - into the realms of the extraordinary is his interest in imagery.